Skip to main content

 Third Year Japanese I begins with a comprehensive pattern review with an emphasis on speaking.
 Chinese characters are learned, approximately 20 per week, and students are tested regularly.
 In Third Year Japanese II, more attention will be given to reading.
 Students will be expected to read materials in Japanese and discuss them in class in Japanese.
 Students should be able to read and recognize approximately 900 Chinese characters by the end of the year.

-A survey of major Japanese films and film directors from the "golden age" of Japanese cinema in the 1950s - 1960s to the present.
-Emphasis will be on the style and feel of Japanese films, and how stylistic elements embody and reflect traditional aesthetics, the social and political contexts of the films and aspects of their production and consumption will be examined as well.
+A survey of major Japanese films and film directors from the golden age of Japanese cinema in the 1950s-1960s to the present.
+Emphasis will be on the style and feel of Japanese films, and how stylistic elements embody and reflect traditional aesthetics, the social and political contexts of the films, and aspects of their production and consumption will be examined as well.
 Conducted in English.

 Open to native speakers or advanced students of Japanese.
 Native/advanced speakers will attend some class sessions and work under the supervision of a faculty member, assisting students enrolled in Japanese language classes.
 Native/advanced speakers will keep a journal of their observations and their application of pedagogical principles as they assist students in developing their language skills.
 A weekly session with the instructor will be an integral part of this course.
 Credit/NC only.
-May be repeated for credit up to three times.

 Internships provide opportunities for students to work in a for profit company, a government office or agency, a non-profit organization, or even within an on-campus program.
 Internships for credit require that students work in the environment where they will use their Japanese language skills and/or cultural competencies as well as gain transferable job skills.
 In addition to the work of the internship itself, students will complete regular written reflections about what they are learning and complete a final report.
 Internships are completed during the Fall, Spring, or Summer months.
 The course may not be taken for more than 4 semester hours in Japanese Studies.
 Interested students should contact the instructor the semester prior to their internship.